csci5117s23/homework-2-cavag004/README.md

 ## Homework Notes

 GETTING STARTED: The sign in does not work (more below about that), so click the check mark icon on the top left to go to the todos screen.
+The todos screen has many empty todos, those are from testing but I cannot delete them because delete does not work.

 I was not able to successfully complete all of the required homework tasks.
 I spent a lot of time trying to get crud working but was unable to integrate that into my project.
 The add button does work, and does push information using the REST API.
 I was not able to get update, read, and delete working.
 If you look at my code, todos.js has my attempt at read.
 And I ran out of time to get update and delete.
 Beacuse read does not work, /done and /todo:id do not work because I could not get one item from the database.